cpfiffer/microstructure.exchange/index.md

 - [Spread statistics](https://research.wpcarey.asu.edu/investment-engineering/spread-statistics/) from Sunil Wahal.
 The dataset contains nanosecond precision spreads (using four methodologies) of all common stocks and ETFs with valid data.
 See [Conrad and Wahal (2020)](https://www.sciencedirect.com/science/article/pii/S0304405X19302272?casa_token=J1PxSM5ItqgAAAAA:mpytum5FSdQUbwVAkfsWEJE-mg3vY29IfeZXa7rYB1B_KV9RFAsumYYcuHWf7UdhONaoTfCzlsE) for more information.
 - [Quote-to-trade ratios](https://drive.google.com/file/d/1H8wMvA_59-N5Y_xiDPGTbpBsX5BFwOIV/view) from the paper [_Quoting activity and the cost of capital_ ](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3005928) by Ioanid Rosu, Elvira Sojli, and Wing Wah Tham.
 Wharton Research Data Services (WRDS) data was used in preparing this output.

+## Announcements

+- The [Microstructure Online Seminars Asia Pacific](https://sites.google.com/site/esojli/online-sem-ap) series hosts previous Microstructure Exchange speakers at times that better match the Australia, Hong Kong, and Singapore time zone.
+- The [Summer School on Market Microstructure](https://microstructure-course.com/), presented by Thierry Foucault and Albert Menkveld, will be hosted on June 7-11, 2021 at Stockholm Business School.
+It is a one-week intensive course, suitable for PhD students and advanced practitioners.